cube3power/atsd/rule-engine/window.md

 > Fields ending with `_datetime` contain time in ISO 8601 format in UTC timezone, for example `2017-05-30T06:05:39Z`.

-> If 'Check On Exit' option is enabled for time-based window, some of the events will be caused by exiting commands and the `timestamp` placeholder will return the time of the command being remove (oldest command), rounded to seconds.
+> If 'Check On Exit' option is enabled for time-based window, some of the events will be caused by exiting commands and the `timestamp` placeholder will return the time of the command being removed (oldest command), rounded to seconds.

 > The `now` object's fields can be accessed with `get` methods, e.g. `now.getDayOfWeek() == 4`.